devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step3.md

 `cobigen `{{execute T1}}

 * [generate, g]: Command used for code generation.
 To know more about implementation of this command you can follow https://katacoda.com/devonfw/scenarios/cobigen.
-Here we have shown the implementation &#34;generate&#34; command for further code generation.

 * [adapt-templates, a]: Generates a new templates folder next to the Cobigen CLI and stores its location inside a configuration file.
 After executing this command, the CLI will attempt to use the specified Templates folder.

 `cobigen a`{{execute T1}}